-Chapter one: Episode One: It Was A Crime
+Chapter four: Episode One: It Was A Crime

 As California wildfires break records due to a combination of overgrown forests and climate change, the state faces another crisis: our biggest power company is a criminal enterprise with a tendency to spark wildfires.
 PG&E is now guilty of America’s largest corporate manslaughter.
 Experts say PG&E hasn’t cleaned up its act and worry it will kill again.